Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "transforms",
     description: "Translate (move) a 3D object relative to its current position in the scene.",
     parameters: [
-      { name: "Object ID", description: "The ID of the object to move" }, { name: "X Offset", description: "Amount to move along the X axis" }, { name: "Y Offset", description: "Amount to move along the Y axis" }, { name: "Z Offset", description: "Amount to move along the Z axis" },
+      { name: "Object", description: "The placeholder of the object to move" }, { name: "X Offset", description: "Amount to move along the X axis" }, { name: "Y Offset", description: "Amount to move along the Y axis" }, { name: "Z Offset", description: "Amount to move along the Z axis" },